-No, The New School for Drama MFA program does not accept transfer credits.
-Students at The New School for Drama MFA study together in order to develop a common vocabulary and strong ensemble.
+No, the School of Drama MFA program does not accept transfer credits.
+Students at the School of Drama MFA study together in order to develop a common vocabulary and strong ensemble.

-Because The New School for Drama MFA is a graduate program, all admitted students must complete a bachelor's degree or its international equivalent before enrolling.
+Because the School of Drama MFA is a graduate program, all admitted students must complete a bachelor's degree or its international equivalent before enrolling.
 However, it is possible to apply in the final year of undergraduate studies, as long as all work will be completed before enrolling at The New School.

 Yes!
-The New School for Drama MFA welcomes students with a wide variety of educational backgrounds.
-However, it is expected that successful applicants will have significant theatrical training and/or experience.
+The School of Drama MFA welcomes students with a wide variety of educational backgrounds.
+However, it is expected that applicants will have significant theatrical training and/or experience.

 Auditions are by invitation only.
 Prospective students should submit an online application and all supporting materials through

 After we receive completed applications, we begin scheduling auditions on a rolling basis at the end of November and will contact applicants directly.

 Actors must present a two-minute two-person contemporary scene, a one-minute contemporary monologue, and a one-minute classical monologue for the initial audition.

 It is strongly recommended that applicants perform a two-person scene during their audition.
 If you have extenuating circumstances that will prevent this, please contact the Office of Graduate Admission at